 Ammonia has replaced fluorochlorohydrocarbons (Freon) as a refrigerant due to concerns about oxone layer depletion in the Earth's atmosphere.
 Only $2.95 for 100 strips.

 Because ammonia (NH3) is a very small molecule, it can leak through very small gaps in the fittings used to attach gas lines.
-The image shows test strips infused with phenolphtalein that change color in response to the alkaline pH of ammonia.
-Note that the strip on the left which shows the response was wetted with a drop of water while the one in the middle shows no change at all.
+The image shows phenolphthalein test strips that changed color in response to the alkaline pH of ammonia.
+Note that the strip on the left which shows the response was wetted first with a drop of water while the one in the middle shows no change at all.

 Simply wet the test strip with water & hold it near the suspected leak.
 The most likely places are typically joints or fittings.
 The paper will change color as shown in the image.

 This is a fairly common test method for refrigeration units since strips are cheap & portable.
 They can be used at home, in hockey rinks & everything in between.
 For more precise quantitative detection, there are special gas detection units for this purpose.